tresinformal/drakkar/README.md

   B S
 ```

-## :warning: Coding via Discord :warning:
+## Coding via Discord

-Many fun things are cancelled in these days.
-Not tresinformal!

-We continue developing our game, while chatting on Discord.
+We developing our game, while chatting on Discord.
 To join, send Richel a Discord Friend Request: `richelbilderbeek#9002`.
 He'll add you to the tresinformal server.

-Things will be different, but hopefully still fun and even useful.

 See this video for an introduction: [YouTube](https://youtu.be/zyn5VyNjz5I) [download (.OGG)](http://richelbilderbeek.nl/dutch_by_kids_students.ogv)